ookk2011/wifi-pineapple-cloner/README.md

 ## Builds

-I made a [second repo](https://github.com/xchwarze/wifi-pineapple-cloner-builds) where you can find the firmwares already made for the devices of the "Supported devices"
+I made a [second repo](https://github.com/xchwarze/wifi-pineapple-cloner-builds) where you can find the firmwares already made for the devices of the "Supported devices"<br>
 If you want to collaborate by adding a new device to the list or adding improvements to them, you can do so through a pull request to this repo.